 “Knowing that if you've changed just one educator's outlook on classroom management and student-level intervention--the potential outcome is thousands of students that I can positively impact.”

 Christine is a Social Emotional Learning Instructional Specialist for Fort Bend ISD and is on the Board of Advisors for The Thinking Project.

 As a first-generation college student, she earned her undergraduate degree in English Literature, a master's degree in School Leadership, and is working towards a doctorate in Education Policy.

 Dean of Students

-As the dean of students, Sarah supports students finding their pathway to graduation and beyond.
+As a current dean of students in Arizona, and former dean of students, Sarah supports students in finding their pathway to graduation and beyond.
 She also supports the school’s staff with classroom management practices and interventions.
 Her active collaboration with school staff, students, and the community provides meaningful alternatives and solutions to suspensions.

 “Creating trusting and respectful relationships with students who need it most is why I wake up and go to work everyday.“

 As a new mother, she is enjoying a newfound perspective as she watches her son interact with the world around him and sees life through his eyes.